ece106/tomatocan/README.md

 ### TO USE THE CROWDPUBLISHTV GITHUB

-For a list of helpull git commands use the git cheetsheet: https://services.github.com/on-demand/downloads/github-git-cheat-sheet/
+For a list of helpful git commands use the git cheetsheet: https://services.github.com/on-demand/downloads/github-git-cheat-sheet/

 1. Forking from crowdpublishtv and bringing the code to your local machine